longturn/freeciv21/docs/Contributing/eval-pull-request.rst

 Approve the review request if warranted. if not, state why.
 If further commits are added to the PR, you will probably have to re-download the diff and run another test.

+:strong:`Run an autogame`

+If it is a big change, it might be worthwhile to run an entire game with just AI to make sure it doesnt break anything.
+You can compile the code, with additional checks such as address sanitizer with :code:`$ cmake . --preset ASan`.
+Once the code is compiled, you can run the autogame with :code:`./build/freeciv21-server -r test-autogame.serv`.
+You can also observe the game with :code:`./build/freeciv21-client -a -p 5556 -s localhost`.
+ASan by default halts on every error, this is sometimes useful to developers to fix the errors sequentially.
+If you'd rather prefer listing all the errors at once, set the environment variable using :code:`$ export ASAN_OPTIONS="halt_on_error=0"`

 :strong:`Cleanup`

 * Remove the downloaded diff files: :code:`$ rm *.diff`.